sp-hash/TeamBlackMiner/OPTIONS.md

 				This will give 8 connection attempts to the pool.

--y --retry-pause            Set retry pause in seconds between connection attempts if pool is not responding.
+-y -ra --retry-pause		Set retry pause in seconds between connection attempts if pool is not responding.
-                            Pause in between connection attempts.

 				Example:
 			    	TBMiner --retries 8 --retry-pause 30

 				Will try to connect to the pool for 4 minutes.

--t --timeout                Set pool timeout in seconds.
+-t -to --timeout		Set pool timeout in seconds.
 				If data is not received from pool in this number of seconds, the stratum thread is restarted to restore connection to pool.

 				Example:
 			    	TBMiner --retries 8 --retry-pause 30 --timeout 120
 			    	Will give you 120 seconds before a connection attempt is timed out.

--a --algo                   Select algorihtm.
+-a -al --algo			Select algorihtm.

 				Supported algorithms values is:
 				"ethash" - Ethereum POW, Ethereum Fair.
 				"etchash" - Ethereum Classic.
 				"zil" - Zilliqua.
 				"verthash" - Vertcoin.
 				"kawpow" - Ravencoin.
 				"ethashb3" - Rethereum.
 				"etc+vtc" - Etchash dualmine with +VTC (Vertcoin).
 				"eth+vtc" - Etchash dualmine with +VTC (Vertcoin).
 				"etc+rvn" - Etchash dualmine with kawpow.
 				"eth+rvn" - Ethash dualmine with kawpow.
 				"eth+ethb3" - Ethash dualmine Rethereum.
 				"etc+ethb3" - Etchash dualmine Rethereum.

 				Example:
 				TBMiner --algo verthash

 -D --list-devices           List all GPU devices.
                             Useful for getting information about the order of particular devices and